 The Company makes no representations or warranty and shall have no liability to the Participant or any other person if any provisions of or payments, compensation or other benefits under the Plan are determined to constitute nonqualified deferred compensation subject to Section 409A of the Code but do not to satisfy the conditions of that section.
-The Company intends that any Award determined to constitute "nonqualified deferred compensation" within the meaning of Section 409A of the Code.
+The Company intends that any Award determined to constitute "nonqualified deferred compensation" within the meaning of Section 409A of the Code complies with Section 409A of the Code.
 To the extent that any provision of the Plan or of any Award agreement is ambiguous as to its compliance with Section 409A of the Code, the provision shall be read in such a manner so that the Plan and such Award complies with Section 409A of the Code.
-Accordingly, to the extent that any Award is determined to constitute "nonqualified by the Board from time to time in order to comply with Section 409A of the Code.
+Accordingly, to the extent that any Award is determined to constitute "nonqualified deferred compensation" within the meaning of Section 409A of the Code, the Award shall be subject to such additional rules and requirements as specified by the Board from time to time in order to comply with Section 409A of the Code.

-(h) Limitations on Liability.
+- (h) Limitations on Liability.
 Notwithstanding any other provisions of the Plan, no individual acting as a director, officer, other employee, or agent of the Company will be liable to any Participant, former Participant, spouse, beneficiary, or any other person for any claim, loss, liability, or expense incurred in connection with the Plan, nor will such individual be personally liable with respect to the Plan because of any contract or other instrument he or she executes in his or her capacity as a director, officer, other employee, or agent of the Company.
-The Company will indemnify and hold harmless each director, officer, other employee, or agent of the Company to whom any duty or power relating to the administration or interpretation of the Plan has been or will be delegated, against any cost or expense (including attorneys' fees) or liability (including any sum paid in settlement of a claim with the Board's approval) arising out of any act or omission to act concerning this Plan unless arising out of such person's own fraud or bad faith.

-(i) Governing Law.
-The provisions of the Plan and all Awards made hereunder shall be governed by and interpreted in accordance with the laws of the State of Delaware, excluding choice-of-law principles of the law of such state that would require the application of the laws of a jurisdiction other than such state.
+The Company will indemnify and hold harmless each director, officer, other employee, or agent of the Company to whom any duty or power relating to the administration or interpretation of the Plan has been or will be delegated, against any cost or expense (including attorneys' fees) or liability (including any sum paid in settlement of a claim with the Board's approval) arising out of any act or omission to act concerning this Plan unless arising out of such person's own fraud or bad faith. - (i) Governing Law.
+The provisions of the Plan and all Awards made hereunder shall be governed by and interpreted in accordance with the laws of the State of Delaware, excluding choice-of-law principles of the law of such state that would require the application of the laws of a jurisdiction other than such state. - (j) Clawback.

-(j) Clawback.
 Grants made under this Plan shall be subject to the Company's clawback policies in effect from time to time.

+AMENDMENT TO

-AMENDMENT TO ALNYLAM PHARMACEUTICALS, INC. 2018 STOCK INCENTIVE PLAN
+ALNYLAM PHARMACEUTICALS, INC. 2018 STOCK INCENTIVE PLAN